MohamedSayed-2005/MohamedSayed-2005/README.md

 ---

 ### 💬 Some Facts that can't be changed
-- I play league of legends during my free time and have a decent ranking :Season_2019__Diamond_1:!
+- I play league of legends during my free time and have a decent ranking!
 - I'm a huge fan of R&D , especially in the field of AI.
 - I enjoy coding and exploring new areas of research.